-EA has been helping Wisconsin executives, other than CEOs and presidents, make better decisions and achieve better results for 30 years.
+EA has been helping Wisconsin executives, other than CEOs and presidents, make better decisions and achieve better results for more than 30 years.

 Founded in 1986, Executive Agenda (EA) exists to transform senior managers into executive leaders.
 It does this by providing a peer group, coach and resources that support and challenge the members to a higher level of excellence while enhancing their plans, ideals, decisions and results.